adepennart/find_mechano_candidate/readme.md

 ### ppk
 32 are found in mosquitoes.
-source:
-- paper cites 32 [3]
-- querying NCBI finds 32
+32 ppks had previously been described in *A. aegypti* [3] and querying NCBI confirmed this number (exact querying line can be found in the file mechano_aegypti.sh).

 ### tmc
 Only one tmc exists in *D. melanogaster*, however in other model species tmc exists divided into three subfamilies (see figure below, Yue, 2019).